 2. Work On Your Company Culture

 Investing in your culture can be very rewarding for your employer branding.
-If employees feel very inspired to work, they can easily become your brand ambassadors without your having to lift a finger or spend on whatever referral programs just to get them to refer high-performing talents.
+If employees feel inspired to work, they can easily become your brand ambassadors without your having to lift a finger or spend on referral programs just to get them to refer high-performing talents.
 They will do it for you for free.

 But then again, this culture development within your company relies heavily on the business leaders.
 Make sure that you encourage a healthy work environment by being the primary source of inspiration.

 3. Develop Your Employer Value Propositions